 Around the world, there are indoor and outdoor farms that are also focused on transparency and quality.
 Cooke Aquaculture, which has farms located in Canada, the U.S., Scotland, Spain, and Chile, is fully integrated with salmon, sea bass, and sea bream.
 Cermaq is one of the largest salmon farmers in Norway, Chile, and Canada.
 Nireus Aquaculture, partnering with the WWF, is the largest Mediterranean Aquaculture company in the world.
 Madagascar shrimp producer Unima is the first shrimp producer in Africa to receive the ASC certification.
 Finally, the Chinese government is recognizing that they must ensure their farms do not pollute the environment.
 In response to this, they are working with the Aquaculture Stewardship Council (ASC) to grow sustainable and certified fish.
 But until we see valid third-party certifications from imported fish – you don’t know exactly what is on your dinner plate.

 Fish can be vegetarians!

 Feeding fish with other fish is not sustainable.
-The total amount of fish caught and farmed is 167 mmt.
-Out of this 167 mmt, 146 mmt are needed to feed humans and roughly 21 mmt is used to feed farmed fish or in human supplements.
+The total amount of fish caught and farmed is 167 million metric tons.
+Of this amount, 146 million metric tons are needed to feed humans and roughly 21 millionmetric tons are used to feed farmed fish or in human supplements.
 But, this practice is actually pretty unnecessary.

 1. When fish are processed, depending on the type of fish, about 40-70% is wasted.
 This is particularly bad if they are being fileted on the fishing boat, as the discarded portion of fish is often tossed overboard.
 These trimmings can be fully utilized for fish feed.